If you’re wondering what to do in Penang in 3 days, this Penang itinerary will provide all the information you need to help you plan your trip!

 To mark Georgetown’s UNESCO World Heritage title, the Government commissioned a local artist to create metal sculptures all over the streets to illustrate the cultural diversity and history of Penang.

 Several years ago, the Blue Mansion turned into a refuge for the homeless.
-It later fell into disrepair until it was restored to its former glory and converted into a boutique hotel.
+It then fell into disrepair until it was restored to its former glory and converted into a boutique hotel.

 Built by the end of the 19th century, the Pinang Peranakan Mansion contains thousands of artifacts showcasing the lifestyle of wealthy Chinese families.
 Just like in the Blue Mansion, the inside features an indoor courtyard, built with the principles of Feng Shui, typical of traditional Chinese homes.

-You can visit every day from 9.30 am to 5 pm for RM 20 (US$ 4.80).
+You can visit every day from 9.30 a.m to 5 p.m for RM 20 (US$ 4.85).

-Located in the civic district of Penang, the large green space features colonial buildings such as the Town Hall and City Hall overlooking the waterfront.
-You can either stroll around the esplanade or sample local dishes at the food court.
-Make sure you don’t miss the Queen Victoria Memorial Clock Tower found by the Ferry terminal.
+Finally, end the first day of your Penang itinerary at the Esplanade.
+Located in the civic district of Penang, this large green space features colonial buildings such as the Town Hall and City Hall overlooking the waterfront.

+Take a stroll around the esplanade and don’t forget to sample local dishes at the food court.
+Make sure to also visit the Queen Victoria Memorial Clock Tower found by the Ferry terminal.